 Powers of Attorney

-- Trusts for minor children
+- To provide for minor children;

-Our estate planning attorneys can help explain the benefits of each type of trust.
+At King Law, our estate planning attorneys can help explain the benefits of each type of trust.
 If a trust fits into your estate planning goals, we can draft the trust documents according to your objectives.

 Estate Planning Packages